The Ultimate Guide to a Successful Startup Photoshoot

 Same-day delivery is reserved for urgent PR deadlines and investor pitch deck requirements.

 Startup teams of 5–15 people typically require 3–4 hours including setup, individual startup headshots, and group configurations.
+These are conducted as individual sessions, usually lasting 5–10 minutes per person, with guidance on posing and wardrobe to ensure each team member presents a polished, professional image.

 On-location shoots protect working hours by scheduling during lunch blocks or in the afternoon to minimize business disruption.